Zainuddin (actor): Personal life

-Zainuddin was married to Laila in 1982 who was working as a Hindi teacher in GVHSS, and they have two sons Zinsil and Zinil.
+Zainuddin was married to Laila in 1982 who was working as a Hindi teacher in Government Vocational Higher Secondary School, and they have two sons Zinsil and Zinil.

 Zinsil completed his M.B.A.
-He married Anfiya and he has tried his luck in a Malayalam movie, Puthumukhangal.
+He married Anfiya and he has tried his luck in a Malayalam movie, Puthumukhangal (2010).

 Zinil completed his graduation in computer engineering.
-Zinil Zainudheen marked his acting debut in the 2014 Malayalam movie To let Ambadi Talkies along with Arjun Ashok (son of Harisree Ashokan, who is the great friend of Zainuddin).
+Zinil Zainudeen marked his acting debut in the 2014 Malayalam movie To Let Ambadi Talkies along with Arjun Ashokan.